ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 import pluginTranslations from '<PACKAGE_NAME>/translations/<LANGUAGE>.js';
 ```

-If you decided to provide backwards compatibility with the old installation methods, the code can be imported using the package name followed by `dist/index.js'.
+If you decided to provide backward compatibility with the old installation methods, the code can be imported using the package name followed by `dist/index.js'.
 The styles and translations can be imported in the same way as above.

 ```js
 // Importing the plugin code.